Deep Learning Technology Using Apache MXNet on AWS

 But the training cycle never ends at Finn AI.
-After the model is deployed into public, we continue to train and annotate new data and utterances that bank customers are asking.
+After the banking chatbot model is deployed into public, we continue to train and annotate new data and utterances that bank customers are asking.
 We are always adding new intent functionalities and optimizing the model’s ability to answer out-of-scope questions to maintain a positive customer experience.

 Being able to analyze and evaluate the performance of our trained models is important for continuous improvement.
-To do so, we generate model reports that summarize an extensive set of analytics to determine the effect of a model on overall performance.
+To do so, we generate model reports that summarize an extensive set of analytics to determine the effect of a chatbot model on overall performance.
 This function specifically focuses on identifying which intents and entities may “clash” with one another and acts as a safeguard against ad-hoc intents being developed without thorough analysis.
 In addition, specification of confidence thresholds and the effect on F1, precision, recall, and overall performance helps us optimize each deployment.